YargKlnc/Project3-DataWorld/README.md

-# Data World Global Salaries
+# Tech Career Analytics and Insights Hub
 ## Highest Paying Countries, Highest Salary Experience Levels and much more
-### Use the interactive charts below to explore the dataset
+### Use the interactive charts below to explore the dataset, explore salary trends and make informed decisions
-#### This initiative serves as your compass for well-informed decisions in hiring, job seeking, bootcamp considerations, and global HR strategies.
+#### This tool is designed to empower you with valuable insights for strategic decisions in global job seeking, hiring, global HR strategies.

 ![image](https://github.com/YargKlnc/Project3-DataWorld/assets/142269763/c3fd3e07-eedc-4dc3-ad61-feab30eff45b)